vtex-apps/google-import/docs/README.md

 3. Follow the instructions provided on the admin page to grant access to your Google Drive.

+## Notes

+- A Google Drive account may only be used on one site at a time.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):